-Who doesn’t like chocolate chips pancakes?
-Kids love pancakes even more if you add chocolate chips into them.
+Who doesn’t like chocolate chip pancakes?
+Kids love pancakes even more if you add chocolate chips to them.

 Recently, my kid requested banana pancakes for breakfast, and this version with chocolate chips is a hit!
 It’s naturally sweetened with bananas, and you don’t even need eggs or milk to make this recipe.

-It makes these banana chocolate chips pancakes vegan and perfect for kids with egg allergies or dairy allergies.
+It makes these banana chocolate chip pancakes vegan and perfect for kids with egg allergies or dairy allergies.